 To find a shift explanation, state-of-the-art methods primarily minimize the disparity between the source and the target distribution.
 For example, K-cluster transport minimizes an objective depending on the Wasserstein distance between the source and the target distribution.
 However, this is not sufficient for finding high-quality explanations.
 Figure 1 shows such an example with K-cluster explanations where a majority Black subpopulation of the source gets mapped to a majority White subpopulation of the target.
 In this case, the overall Wasserstein distance is reduced by 86.3%, but the Wasserstein distance for the Black subpopulation is reduced much less in Figure 1a.
-Figure 2 shows that this problem is pervasive across the datasets and shift explanations we considered.
+Our full results in Table 1 show that this problem is pervasive across the datasets and shift explanations we considered.